Fletcher is currently full for the august 2017-July 2018 membership year.

 - Membership at Fletcher is open to everyone.
 The first step if you're interested is to fill out a free online application here

-- Houses 8 members with 8 bedrooms and 2 bathrooms
+Houses 8-9 co-op members with 8 bedrooms and 2 bathrooms.

-- We buy food together, with an emphasis on local, organic, and nutritious food.
+- We buy food together (cost of shared food included in monthly payment!), with an emphasis on local, organic, and nutritious food.
 We prepare house dinners five nights a week with vegetarian, vegan, or gluten-free options.

-- Access to community outdoor area with gardens, compost bin, grill
+- Access to community outdoor area with gardens, second story balcony, compost bin, and grill.

 What to expect when you live at fletcher